Twilight of the Idols: Morality as Anti-Nature

 Nietzsche is not a hedonist, arguing that any passions in excess can "drag their victim down with the weight of their folly."
 However, he maintains that it is possible for the passions to ultimately become "spiritualized."
 Christianity, he criticizes, instead deals with immoderate passions by attempting to remove the passion completely.
 In an analogy, Nietzsche claims that the Christian approach to morality is not much different than how an unskilled dentist might treat any tooth pain by removing the tooth entirely rather than pursue other less aggressive and equally effective treatments.
 Christianity doesn't attempt to "spiritualize, beautify, deify a desire," which leads Nietzsche to conclude that the Christian Church is "hostile to life."
 Taking a psychological turn, Nietzsche writes that people who want to exterminate certain passions outright do so mainly because they are "too weak-willed, too degenerate to impose moderation" upon their own selves.

 Nietzsche develops his idea of spiritualizing the passions through examining the concepts of love and enmity.
 Love, he claims, is actually the "spiritualization of sensuality."
 Enmity, on the other hand, spiritualizes the state of having enemies since having opponents helps us to define and strengthen our own positions.
 Even with the anti-Christian sentiment that pervades his thinking, Nietzsche makes it very clear that he has no interest in eliminating the Christian Church.
 Instead, he recognizes that his own philosophical program would be neither as effective or necessary without it.
 If his enemy the Church denies the "instincts of life," this helps him to develop a position that affirms them.
 Using theological language, Nietzsche insists that the real "blasphemy" is the Christian "rebellion against life."
 Christian morality is ultimately symptomatic of a "declining, debilitated, weary, condemned life."

 Nietzsche concludes that insisting people ought to be one way and not another leads to a form of bigotry that devalues the goodness of human diversity, the "enchanting wealth of types."
 Also, the belief that people can truly change their nature disregards the fact that any person is a "piece of fate."
-It is not possible for a person to divorce him- or herself from either the past events or present circumstances that cause them to be who they are.
+It is not possible for a person to divorce himself from either the past events or present circumstances that cause them to be who they are.
 Ultimately, Nietzsche concludes that it is "immoralists" such as himself who have the highest respect for inherent worth of individuals because they do not value one person's approach to life over any others.